danielricci/ti84pce/PixelColors/README.md

 - Right = Blue
 - Down = Black

-Exit the game by pressing any other key.
+Exit the program by pressing any other key.